Offerings for the Gods, Part 2: The Vanir

 Other offerings: Fresh flowers.
 Seeds and plants.
-Time spent tending your garden.
+Time spent building and tending your garden.
 Any of the products of your garden.

 This thrice-burned, thrice-reborn elder stateswomen of the Vanir tribe who helped start the Aesir-Vanir war loves all things fiery and gold.
 To her go the fire-alarm chiles, blackened salmon, and bitter, dark chocolates.
-She is definitely one of those deities that John Beckett would refer to as “not safe,” so it may be best to have a clear goal in mind when starting a relationship with Her.
+She is definitely one of those deities who are not “safe,” so it may be best to have a clear goal in mind when deciding to build a relationship with Her.

 Food: Smoked fish or jerky.
 Cinnamon candies, edible gold, chocolate, or candied ginger.
 Also, anything that is “en flambé”.

 Drink: Goldschläger or Fireball whiskey.
 Spiced, alcoholic hot chocolate.